azdavis/millet/docs/errors.md

 Similar to 1001, the item at the path may not exist, or there may be insufficient permissions.

-To fix, check the path mentioned by Millet to see it exists and Millet may access it.
+To fix, check the path mentioned by Millet to confirm that it exists and that Millet may access it.

 ## 1003

 A path wasn't contained in the root directory.

-Millet requires that all the files to be analyzed be ultimately contained within a single, "root" directory.
+Millet requires all the files to be analyzed be ultimately contained within a single, "root" directory.
 Millet thus refuses to analyze files outside this root.

 To fix, move the file into the root, or do not reference it.